tim-batten/test-dialer-services/dialer-solution-aws/services/README.md

 * Stats Service
 * Config API Service

-There is also a library of common code found in lcme-services-common.
+There is also a library of common code found in navient-services-common.

 Each service has its own README with more information specific to that service.